feldera/dist-design/README.md

 of that already-produced output to change, which cannot be done.

-In practice, making the division of input into steps durable seems to require recording it, in the [Input](#input) implementation.
-Furthermore, for a given step, it must become durable before or at the same time as the step's output (otherwise, we could have output that we don't know how to reproduce).
-There are a few ways:
+In practice, making the division of input into steps durable seems to require recording it.
+Furthermore, for a given step, the complete division of input must become durable before or at the same time as any part of the step's output (otherwise, we could have output that we don't know how to reproduce).
+There are a few places we could record the division:

+- We could record the division in the Input implementation (e.g. write it to a Kafka topic).
+We have a few options for making sure that it commits before the output does:

-- The Input implementation could block until recording the division of input commits before returning.
+    - Input could block until recording the division of input commits before returning.
 This would add latency.

     - Input could provide a function to block until recording the division of input commits.
-The worker could call this after running the circuit.
+The worker could call this after running the circuit and before writing the output.
 This would help to hide the latency.

-- If the Input and Output implementations use underlying tech that allows it, they could cooperate to use a transaction to atomically commit the division of input and output.
+    - Input and Output could use a Kafka transaction to atomically commit their changes together.
 This will work if the input and output are in the same Kafka broker.

+- We could attach the division of input to the output that corresponds to it.
+It's possible for some but not all of the output to become durable (e.g. some Kafka partitions but not others), so the division of input information would have to be redundantly attached to each part that might independently become durable.
+It would add the need for the system to read back the tail of the output on restart or recovery to discover how the input was divided.
+This would in turn mean that the system would add its own output durability requirements (currently there are none).
+We would also have to consider writing output records even in the case where a given step yields no output updates.

+- It's difficult to record the division of input in the state database, because we don't require durability for the state database on a step-by-step basis (a checkpoint spans an arbitrary number of steps).

 #### Alternate design approach